LiorZ/hdac8_thesis/thesis.rst

 	2v5w	[1]_		HDAC8 in complex with a p53-derived diacetylated peptide
 				with a Y306F catalysis abolishing mutation
 	3f07	[2]_		HDAC8 complexed with APHA
-	3ew8	[3]_		HDAC8 solved as a monomer, with a
+	3ew8	[2]_		HDAC8 solved as a monomer, with a
 				catalysis abolished mutation: D101L
-	1t67	[4]_		HDAC8 complexed with hydroxamate inhibitor (MS-344),
+	1t67	[3]_		HDAC8 complexed with hydroxamate inhibitor (MS-344),
 				residues 62-68 were discarded from the model
 	======	=========	============================================================

 	Choosing the right template is a formidable challenge - some structures were solved with inhibitors - a thing that could induce a different *bound* structure than the actual real substrates.
 Others were solved with mutations that abolished catalysis and/or binding.
 And most of all, most structures were solved as dimers that interacted with their highly flexible regions, creating crystal contacts and potential interactions that might have altered the specificity profile of the enzyme.

+	In order to select a template we applied a short FlexPepDock run on each of the above recetors, complexed with the top and bottom 5 binders while using Kolmogorov-Smirnov statistical to determine how well we could distinguish between the two classes.
+I also used a short round of minimization that proved useful in earlier studies.
+Both approaches nominated *2v5w* as the best candidate.

 .. figure:: images/allReceptors.png
 	:scale: 100 %

 	An alignment of the structures from Table 1, demonstrating the conformational flexibility of the interface of HDAC8.

-	In order to select a template I applied a short FlexPepDock run on each of the above recetors, complexed with the top and bottom 5 binders while using Kolmogorov-Smirnov statistical to determine how well we could distinguish between the two classes.
-I also used a short round of minimization that proved useful in earlier studies.
-Both approaches nominated *2v5w* as the best candidate.

 Sampling
 ..........